Tuesday, January 21, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 🛍️ Today’s 🔥 Deals on An image of Amazon logo🛒

-D-Link Dynamic DNS Service to Be Discontinued on July 2nd
+D-Link Dynamic DNS Service Will Soon Be No Longer

 Share what you're reading!

-You read that right.
-D-Link Dynamic DNS service will soon be no longer.
+The head says it.
+D-Link Dynamic DNS (DDNS) service will soon be discontinued for good.

-The networking vendor sent out an email to some of its customers today to announce the discontinuation of the free DDNS included with most of its Wi-Fi routers starting July 2nd.
+The networking vendor sent out an email to some of its customers today to announce the discontinuation of the free DDNS, which has always been part of its home Wi-Fi routers’ feature set, starting July 02, 2020, or about 40 days from today.

-Like other networking vendors, such as Asus or TP-Link, D-Link has been offering a free host, via the dlinkddns.com domain, for its router's Dynamic DNS feature.
-Now that valuable service will soon end, despite the fact it still appears as an option within your router's interface.
+Like other networking vendors, such as Asus or TP-Link, D-Link has been offering a free host via the dlinkddns.com domain for its router’s Dynamic DNS feature.

 Dear D-Link Customer,